NOV (gene): Structure

 The human NOV protein contains 357 amino acids with an N-terminal secretory signal peptide followed by four structurally distinct domains with homologies to insulin-like growth factor binding protein (IGFBP), von Willebrand type C repeats (vWC), thrombospondin type 1 repeat (TSR), and a cysteine knot motif within the C-terminal (CT) domain.

 Function

 NOV regulates multiple cellular activities including cell adhesion, migration, proliferation, differentiation, and survival.
 It functions by direct binding to integrin receptors, as well as other receptors such as NOTCH1 and fibulin 1c (FBLN1).

 NOV is expressed during wound healing and induces angiogenesis in vivo.
 It is essential for self-renewal of CD34+ hematopoietic stem cells from umbilical cord blood.
+Nov is regulated by the hematopoietic transcription factor MZF-1.

 NOV can bind BMP2 and inhibit its functions in promoting osteogenic differentiation, and stimulate osteoclastogenesis through a process that may involve calcium flux.
 Overexpression of Nov in transgenic mice in osteoblasts antagonizes both BMP and Wnt-signaling and result in osteopenia.